APA Month Day 17 - James Hong

 His engineering career did not last very long.
 His first stint in show business was performing in a nightclub comedy duo with his partner, Don Parker.
 His flair for comedy led to a spot as a contestant on "You Bet Your Life," where his impersonation of host Groucho Marx earned him a contract at a popular San Francisco club, Forbidden City.
 Soon after he worked nonstop in television and film.

-However, James Hong has been frustrated with the lack of diversity in his roles.
 In 1965, he and several fellow Asian actors established the East West Players, a theatre company in Los Angeles designed to give voice to the Asian Pacific-American community.
 According to the Asian American theater company, about 75% of Asian American performers in action living in Los Angeles have worked at East West Players.
 Ideally, James Hong would like to play some doctors or head businessmen or lawyers.

 James Hong has paved the way for many Asian American actors.
 Although the roles he were not his ideal roles, he continues to look for more ways to expand the opportunities of Asian American actors including producing, directing, and starring in the feature film "Just Dance", which will feature his daughter, actor April Hong.